muratk5n/thirdwave/en/2021/08/nuclear-folly-plokhy.md

 <a name='gap'/>

-To many in Moscow [JFK..] seemed less tough than Richard Nixon..  and more susceptible to Khrushchev’s subterfuge and intimidation.
 Kennedy appeared to believe in a missile gap between the Soviet Union and the United States favoring the former—a notion fed not only by the Soviet success with Sputnik but also by Khrushchev’s own fiery rhetoric, and one that Eisenhower’s U-2 spy flights were threatening to debunk...

 <a name='berlin'/>